violivei/MotionDetectorJavaCV/README.md

 1. Transfer a String through a WebSocket using a JavaScript client and a Java server.
 2. Transfer a image file through a WebSocket using a JavaScript client and a Java server.
+3. Transfer a String converted in binary through a WebSocket using a JavaScript client and a Java server.

 ## This is a maven project so first we have to add the dependencies.